1863: La Salle College receives its charter from the Commonwealth of Pennsylvania and opens at St. Michael’s Parish (2nd and Jefferson Streets).

 Chemistry has been taught at La Salle since the 1860s.
 The Department of Chemistry was established for the 1917-1918 academic year.
 Biochemistry classes were introduced in 1961.
 In 1992, it was renamed the Department of Chemistry and Biochemistry.

-The Communication Department was established as the Communication Arts Department in 1986, 'Arts' was dropped from the name in 1988.
+The Communication Department was established as the Communication Arts Department in 1986.

 Economics courses were first taught at La Salle in 1917 as part of the Economics, Social, and Political Science Department.
 In 1928, this department was renamed the Economics and Sociology Department.
 The Department of Economics was established circa 1929.